jreynolds01/az-utilities/readme.md

 See above for requirements.

-At some point, you will need to run `Connect-AzureRmAccount` to make sure you are signed into Azure.
+At some point, you will need to run `Connect-AzAccount` to make sure you are signed into Azure.

 After running the powershell script, you should wait 20-30 seconds before trying to ssh into your VM - updating the rules is done asynchronously, and it takes some time to propagate.